WE SHARE THE SAME SKY

 About The Artist

 Rachael Cerrotti is an award-winning photographer, writer and educator.
 Her work explores the intergenerational impact of migration and memory.
 She holds a degree in Communications from Temple University and is an alumni of The Rothberg International School at the Hebrew University of Jerusalem.
 In addition, she has completed educator's seminars with Yad Vashem and Facing History & Ourselves.

-For nearly a decade, Rachael has been pursuing her long-term project, Follow My Footprints, retracing her grandmother's route of displacement during and in the wake of World War II.
+For nearly a decade, Rachael has been pursuing her long-term project to retrace her grandmother's route of displacement during and in the wake of World War II.
 The story, which travels through Central Europe, Scandinavia and across the United States, is an intergenerational approach to understanding the impact of World War II.
 She speaks in classrooms and communities worldwide about this story, is now writing her first book and producing a podcast in collaboration with the Shoah Foundation.